romanwhales/ReactHooks/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React Hooks - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and it basically shows you the major features/apis of react hooks...

 ## Available Scripts